ZhaoTing1993/nettyDemo1/README.md

 ### feature/selector

-NIO example, register socketChannel on a selector
+NIO example, register socketChannel on a selector.

 ### feature/asyncSocketChannel

 AIO example(Asynchronous Non-Blocking IO).Build a server with AsynchronousChannelGroup ,handle by ServerCompletionHandler in a ThreadPool.

+## Netty Demo

+### master

+official websocket netty demo.